esl/MongooseIM/doc/listeners/listen-c2s.md

 When set to `false`, TLS handshake will succeed even if there were errors in client certificate verification.
 This allows to use other methods of authentication (like SASL) later as part of XMPP stream.
-The above behaviour is the same as default `fast_tls` behaviour (not aborting TLS connection on verification errors).

 ### `listen.c2s.tls.versions`
 * **Syntax:** array of strings